Cassini-UVIS/users_guide/01_uvis_on_pds.md

 ## Introduction

 On October 15, 1997, the Cassini-Huygens spacecraft was launched by NASA's Jet Propulsion Laboratory (JPL) from Kennedy Space Center in Florida.
-After a seven-year journey, it entered Saturn's orbit on July 1, 2004 Coordinated Universal Time (UTC), or June 30 at 8: p.m.
+After a seven-year journey, it entered Saturn's orbit on July 1, 2004 Coordinated Universal Time (UTC), or June 30 at 8 p.m.
 MDT.
 The mission includes the Cassini orbiter and the Huygens probe, which was released from the Cassini orbiter and landed on the Titan moon to explore its surface and atmosphere.
 The instruments onboard have provided scientists with new and exciting data to help understand the mysterious Saturnian system.
 Besides the Huygens probe, Cassini’s instrumentation consists of 12 instruments.

 The Ultraviolet Imaging Spectrograph (UVIS) is one of the 12 instruments installed on board Cassini.
 It was built by the Laboratory for Atmospheric and Space Physics (LASP) located in the Research Park of the University of Colorado in Boulder.
-The UVIS is a set of telescopes used to measure ultraviolet light from the Saturn system's atmospheres, rings, and surfaces.
-The UVIS also observes the fluctuations of starlight and sunlight as the sun and stars move behind the rings and the atmospheres of Titan and Saturn.
-These observations are helpful to better understand the atmospheric composition and photochemistry of Saturn and Titan, determine the atmospheric concentrations of hydrogen and deuterium in these atmospheres, and provide information on the nature and history of Saturn’s rings.
+UVIS is a set of telescopes used to measure ultraviolet light from the Saturn system's atmospheres, rings, and surfaces.
+UVIS also observes the fluctuations of starlight and sunlight as the sun and stars move behind the rings and the atmospheres of Titan and Saturn.
+These observations are helpful to

+* better understand the atmospheric composition and photochemistry of Saturn and Titan,
+* determine the atmospheric concentrations of hydrogen and deuterium in these atmospheres, and
+* provide information on the nature and history of Saturn’s rings.

 UVIS data have also helped to understand the physical properties of the water plumes and the salty ocean inside Enceladus.
-A detailed description of UVIS can be found in the UVIS Science Team's paper published in Space Science Reviews (Esposito et al. 200 4 ).
+A detailed description of UVIS can be found in the UVIS Science Team's paper published in Space Science Reviews {cite:p}`Esposito2004-kr`.
 The following is a brief description of the components of UVIS.

 ## Instrument description